 Now I didn’t know tortoises could run fast, but when someone is trying to pick them up, THEY RUN FAST.
 Eventually, the guy catches him and his little legs are going everywhere trying to break loose!!
 It’s possibly the most stupidly adorable thing I’ve ever seen.
 The poor thing was terrified, but at least his life is saved.

 Finally, we get to Universal and the sky is pretty.
 In fact, it makes the HHN look pretty damn awesome, don’t you think?

 DAY 14 – UNIVERSAL

 We, of course, spend it at Universal, because where else has captured our hearts as much as this place?

-We do all of our favourite rides one last time (or a few last times!) and I meet Captain America and talk about haggis.
+We go on all of our favourite rides one last time (or a few last times!) and I meet Captain America and talk about haggis.

-I wonder if he only gave me his shield because I just wore a white top on the rapids?
+I wonder if he only gave me his shield because I had just worn a white top on the rapids?
 In case you’re wondering what the wettest ride in the world is, that is it.
 You might as well jump into a waterfall.

 We had our final dinner that evening at Miller’s Ale House, and it was absolutely scrumptious!
 I tried Morgan’s white rum because apparently that’s a thing in America and now I’m jealous.